Making a list of the top 10 best condenser microphones under $200 is really hard work.

 Sensitivity Vs Noise

 It has the higher most sensitivity in all the mics listed here.
 With the 34.9 mV/Pa sensitivity, you can record all the sonic details from your sound source.

-Signal to noise ratio is 73 dB-A. It’s slightly low then other same range mics.
+Signal to noise ratio is 73 dB-A. It’s slightly low than other same range mics.

 Blue Spark-SL has the only Cardioid polar pattern.
-Its some sort of disappointing for us.
+It’s some sort of disappointing for us.
 It should have more polar patterns.
-But Cardioid pattern is worked well in most of the applications so you can compromise it with its other advantages.
+But the Cardioid pattern is worked well in most of the applications so you can compromise it with its other advantages.

 The Pressure Gradient diaphragm shape is helpful to capture high SPL sound.